Inguinal Hernia Surgery

 What are the risks?

-Straightforward repair carries a very low risk of the hernia returning.
-There maybe some numbness in the region of the scar.
+Straightforward repair carries a very low risk of the hernia returning (1-2%).
+There may be some numbness in the region of the scar which often resolves over time.
 There should be no effect on sexual or urinary function.
-In complicated cases for recurrent hernias or very large hernias, there is a small risk to the testicle on the side of the hernia.
-Your consultant will discuss this with you.
+In more complicated cases for recurrent or very large hernias, there is a small risk to the blood supply to the testicle on the side of the hernia.
+Your consultant will discuss this with you if appropriate.
 A small number of patients develop chronic discomfort in the groin after repair.
-This could be the result of nerve entrapment or irritation from the mesh.
-We tend to use lightweight meshes to avoid this and dissolvable fixation devices.
+This can happen after any kind of surgery (not just hernia repair) and can be because of other pre-existing musculo-skeletal issues in the groin (or hip) or rarely the result of nerve entrapment or irritation.
+We tend to use lightweight meshes and dissolvable fixation devices to minimise the chances of longer-term pain.

 Who do I contact if there are concerns?